After captivity, Nigerian students seek overseas education - NewsBreak

 After captivity, Nigerian students seek overseas education

-Emmanuel Benson was planning to get his diploma in horticulture and landscaping from Nigeria ’s Federal College of Forestry Mechanization next year.
+LAGOS, Nigeria — (AP) — Emmanuel Benson was planning to get his diploma in horticulture and landscaping from Nigeria’s Federal College of Forestry Mechanization next year.
 Now, he’s not willing to risk the return to school, after he was kidnapped by bandits with dozens of others earlier this year.

 “Our lives are at risk — Nigerian students, especially in Kaduna state where we are,” the 24-year-old said.
 As much as he wanted to complete his studies “the kidnapping and everything that is going on haven’t stopped yet ... staying here anymore doesn’t benefit anybody.”